HoussemDellai/aks-course/510_ai_ollama_k8s/Readme.md

 ## Important notes

 - The `ollama` server is running only on CPU.
 However, it can also run on GPU or also NPU.
+- As LLM models size are large, it is recommended to use a VM with large disk space.
+- During the inference, the model will consume a lot of memory and CPU.
+It is recommended to use a VM with a large memory and CPU.

 ## References